 Microsoft offers tools for several levels of developers to build ASP.NET 2.0 web sites.
-The most comprehensive product is Visual Studio 2005, aimed at professional developers.
-A low-cost, and only slightly less function version, is Visual Web Developer Express.
+The most comprehensive product is Visual Studio, which contains tools for building applications for Windows and applications for the web.
+The web construction part is named Visual Web Developer.
+A free (but less capable) alternative is the Visual Web Developer Express.
 Front Page can work, but it focuses more on static HTML pages and thus lacks the set of tools that makes designing the dynamic, data-intensive ASP.NET 2.0 pages such a pleasure.
 Creating pages in Notepad was long the preferred method of ASP developers and is still theoretically possible; however, the necessary management of web sites and web pages make this impractical, laborious, and far more prone to errors.

-Enough of the theory; let's see ASP.NET 2.0 in action.
+Enough of the theory - let's see ASP.NET 2.0 in action.
 During the course of this book you will build a complete web site for a hapless football (soccer) team named Wrox United.
 A completed example is hosted at www.wroxunited.net, which you explore in the next section to observe the range of features ASP.NET 2.0 supports.
-Then in the remainder of the book you will build the same site on your desktop.
-For this exercise you do not have to install software on your machine.
+Then in the remainder of the book, you will build the same site on your desktop.
+For this exercise, you do not have to install software on your machine.
 The remainder of the book, however, relies on your completion of the setup outlined in Appendix B.